 Reverse Line Movement: When the betting line moves in the opposite direction of the betting percentages.
 It’s a top smart money indicator.

 Line Freeze: When one side is getting heavy betting but the line won’t budge, indicating sharp liability on the other side.

 Juice: The tax or commission that bettors must pay the sportsbook in order for them to accept your wager.
 A -115 juice means a bettors would have to wager $115 to win $100.

 - First pitch: 1:10 p.m.
 ET

 Only 43% of bets are on the Reds against the Giants, but their line has moved from -105 to -109.
 Why?
 Because sharp bettors are among that 43%.

-Triggering steam moves at Heritage and Pinnacle, sharps have made Cincy the favorite in this game, and looking at the money percentages tells the same story.
+Triggering two steam moves, sharps have made Cincy the favorite in this game, and looking at the money percentages tells the same story.
 Despite only 43% of bets landing on the Reds, they’ve drawn 64% of dollars, indicating that larger — likely sharper — bets are behind them.